stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 }
 ```

-The swapchain API methods can return _multiple_ success codes, indicating whether the swapchain has become invalid.
+The `acquire` and `present` of the swapchain return _multiple_ success codes, indicating whether the swapchain has become invalid.
 Since all Vulkan API methods that return `VkResult` are checked against `SUCCESS` in the library proxy, the swapchain API is refactored to return the underlying _integer_ success code, circumventing the usual validation logic:

 ```java
 public interface Library {